KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-creator-tutorial.md

 ## Start the oraclefeed software

-The `oraclefeed` software instance automates the transfer of merkleroot data from the `KMD` chain to the oracle on the `USDKTEST` chain.
+The `oraclefeed` software instance automates the transfer of merkleroot data from the `KMD` chain to the oracle on the `CREATORUSDK` chain.

 Change into the directory where `komodod` and `komodo-cli` are compiled.